 You don't have to let it get "really bad" before you decide to heal yourself.
 Take your well-being into your own hands.

-Call me at (562) 704-4736 or send me a message for a free consultation to learn how therapy can help.
+Call us at (562) 704-4736 or fill out the form below.
 Prospect Therapy welcomes individuals and couples of all genders and orientations in Long Beach, Seal Beach, and surrounding areas.